Enhancing students learning with first hand cultural experiences!

 2. About Costa Rica

 Located on the land bridge between North and South America, Costa Rica sandwiches itself just to the south of Nicaragua and to the north of Panama.
-A country about the size of West Virginia with a population of 5 million (about half the population of Chicago) you can’t wonder far without hearing their coined phrases pura vida, mae, or tuanis.
+A country about the size of West Virginia with a population of 5 million (about half the population of Chicago) you can’t wander far without hearing their coined phrases pura vida, mae, or tuanis.

 Costa Rica’s claim to fame is their rainforests and tropical beaches which comprise 5% of the world’s biodiversity and are the main visitor attractions.
 An avid soccer nation, Costa Rican footballers are most proud of their country’s advance to the round of eight in the World Cup in Brazil.